I’ve written so much about our family trips to Washington D.C. that you’re probably sick of it.

 At 19.5 feet and 15,000 pounds, the Statue of Freedom graces the top of the Capitol Building.
 The bust in the Visitor Center gives visitors an up-close view of the statue that would never be possible from the ground.

 When our tour was ready to begin, we got in line for the theater.
 The beginning of the tour starts with a short movie about the history and purpose of the Capitol.

 Meeting Your Tour Guide

 After the movie, we exited the theater with the crowd, which split into different groups.
 (Our family was able to stay together, but very large groups may have to separate.)
 We met our tour guide, who introduced himself and passed out headphones and audio players.

 It’s not a pre-recorded tour.
 The headphones are wirelessly connected to the guide’s microphone.
 It made it much easier to hear what he was saying as the crowds can be quite large and loud.

 After making sure everyone’s equipment was working and telling us the rules, the guide led us to the rotunda.

-The U.S Capitol Rotunda is a huge domed room on the second floor of the building.
-It is decked out with some of the most iconic pieces of American art.
+The U.S. Capitol Rotunda is a huge domed room on the second floor of the building.
+It is decked out with some of the most iconic pieces of American art ever made.

 The Rotunda canopy features the Apotheosis of Washington, which depicts George Washington sitting in heaven after becoming a god, surrounded by figures from classical mythology.
-The painting is enormous, covering and area of 4,664 square feet.
+The painting is enormous, covering an area of 4,664 square feet.
 The figures in the painting are up to 15 feet tall, to make them visible from the floor below.

 Below the Apotheosis of Washington are 36 windows, below them is the Frieze of American History.
 This frescoed band was painted to look like carved stone.
 It depicts 19 scenes from American history, such as the landing of Christopher Columbus and the Battle of Lexington.